Biden signs $1.2T infrastructure bill: ‘America is moving again’ - NewsBreak

 The legislation drew some bipartisan support in both chambers.
 But the 13 House Republicans who joined Democrats in support of the bill have faced backlash for that vote from constituents and some of their colleagues.

-Rep. Marjorie Taylor Greene, R-Ga., tweeted that they were “traitors,” and posted their office phone numbers.
+Rep. Marjorie Taylor Greene, (R-Ga.), tweeted that they were “traitors,” and posted their office phone numbers.
+None of Virginia’s four Virginia’s Republican congressmen voted for the bill.

 GOP opponents of the measure have decried it as part of a “spending spree” by Democrats.

-“Tennesseans want real infrastructure investment, not frivolous left-wing programs that add to our nation’s debt,” Sen. Marsha Blackburn, R-Tenn., fumed in a news release ahead of the bill signing, slamming it as the “gateway” to the human infrastructure bill Democrats are still seeking to pass.
+“Tennesseans want real infrastructure investment, not frivolous left-wing programs that add to our nation’s debt,” Sen. Marsha Blackburn, (R-Tenn.), fumed in a press release ahead of the bill signing, slamming it as the “gateway” to the human infrastructure bill Democrats are still seeking to pass.

 A half-dozen progressive House Democrats also opposed the physical infrastructure bill.